Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

+with $\mathcal{O}(i)\equiv\mathcal{O} (w_i, \bar w_i)$.
+Again, the $2k$-point function in Eq. \eqref{s33.3.1} can be evaluated as in the previous section, with details given in Appendix \ref{appa2}.
+According to the analysis in Appendix \ref{appa2}, the full-time evolution of $k^{\rm th}$ RRE\footnote{By employing the computational procedure developed in this subsection, one can also obtain sandwiched RRE and Petz $\alpha$-RRE, yielding the results This indicates that starting from any form of RRE leads to equivalent results.} of $L_{-\{K_i\}}\bar{L}_{-\{\bar{K}_i\}}\mo$ and $L_{-\{K'_j\}}\bar{L}_{-\{\bar{K}'_j\}}\mo$ is

-Eq.\eqref{fulltime3.3} shows that RRE can serve as a ``measure" of the distinguishability of two descendant states.
+with $c_0\left({\{K_i\},\{K'_j\}}\right)$ as the coefficient of the holomorphic two-point correlation function in the sense of \eqref{holo_antiholo}.
+Eq. \eqref{s3fulltime3.3} shows that RRE can serve as a ``measure" of the distinguishability of two descendant states.
 Interestingly, even though the states forming the two density matrices $\rho$ and $\sigma$ include both holomorphic and antiholomorphic parts, their RRE ultimately reflects only the information of the holomorphic part.
 We will discuss the underlying physical picture of this in detail in subsection \ref{subsection4.1}.
 Additionally, note that in RCFTs, the result of the RRE ultimately depends only on a series of coefficients of two-point functions, which allows us to explore the relationship between RRE and some known metrics in the following subsection.